UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/client-engagement-task.md

 ---
 name: Client Engagement Task
 about: Use this for initial meetings with stakeholders
 title: "[CLIENT ENGAGEMENT] - Initial meetings with stakeholders to identify project goals"
-labels: Project Initiation
+labels: ''
-assignees: KaylynFritz, AyeshaBoomgaard
+assignees: AyeshaBoomgaard, KaylynFritz

 ---